csbridge/turkey-21-website/templates/en/resources/general-info.md

 ### The CS Bridge Team

-The CS Bridge Team is made up of a group of wonderful teachers in **three countries** - Czech Republic, Turkey, and the United States.
+The CS Bridge Team is made up of a group of wonderful teachers in **two countries** - Turkey and the United States.

-1. Lecturers - These people are current lecturers at all three universities.
+1. Lecturers - These people are current lecturers.
 You will hear from all of them as they take turns delivering lectures each day.
-1. Section Leaders - These fun people are students from all three universities who are passionate about computer science and serve as great role models.
+1. Section Leaders - These fun people are students from Stanford, Koç and universities in Izmir who are passionate about computer science and serve as great role models.
 You will be assigned to a small group led by a Section Leader.
 You'll get to know this person really well throughout the course!
-1. Program Administrators - There is one person from each university who manages the enrollment process and is the main point of contact between your families and the program.
+1. Program Administrators - Each cohort of students (from Koç and Izmir) has a program administrator who manages the enrollment process and is the main point of contact between your families and the program.
 The CS Bridge Program Manager from Stanford, Yosefa Gilon, will be managing administrative components of the course.

 Pre-pandemic, this program was run in-person.
 We have adjusted the program slightly so it could be offered online and this is the second year we are running CS Bridge as an online program.
 Our goal is to create one community of enthusiastic teachers and students who support each other as you all learn a new and exciting skill!